Oodaaq: Location

+Oodaaq lay at 83° 40′ north and 30° 40′ west 705 km.

 History

 It was discovered in 1978 when a Danish survey team led by Uffe Petersen landed a helicopter on Kaffeklubben Island to confirm that it did indeed lie further north than the tip of Greenland.
 Having confirmed the fact, a member of the team noticed a dark spot 1300 m northeast of Kaffeklubben Island.
 The survey team landed on the island in a helicopter and later named it Oodaaq after the Inuk who accompanied Robert Peary on his journey to the North Pole.

 Debate

-Gravel banks such as this are generally considered not to qualify for the title of world's northernmost point of land as they are rarely permanent.
-In fact several subsequent expeditions have claimed that Oodaaq has now disappeared beneath the ocean.
+Gravel banks such as this are generally considered not to qualify for the title of the world's northernmost point of land as they are rarely permanent.
+In fact, several subsequent expeditions have claimed that Oodaaq has now disappeared beneath the ocean.